BobYing07/nonebot-Estus/English_README.md

 ### About
-The name of this bot is inspired by Genshin Impact released by Mihoyo
+The name `Ganyu` is inspired by Genshin Impact released by Mihoyo

-Any icon, LOGO, interpretation and copyright of GanYu in this project belongs to Mihoyo

 My QQ：20203491392